The Buddha: Later years

 According to J.S.
 Strong, after the first 20 years of his teaching career, the Buddha seems to have slowly settled in Sravasti, the capital of the Kingdom of Kosala, spending most of his later years in this city.

-As the sangha grew in size, the need for a standardized set of monastic rules arose and the Buddha seems to have developed a set of regulations for the sangha.
+As the sangha grew in size, the need for a standardised set of monastic rules arose and the Buddha seems to have developed a set of regulations for the sangha.
 These are preserved in various texts called "Pratimoksa" which were recited by the community every fortnight.
 The Pratimoksa includes general ethical precepts, as well as rules regarding the essentials of monastic life, such as bowls and robes.

 In his later years, the Buddha's fame grew and he was invited to important royal events, such as the inauguration of the new council hall of the Shakyans (as seen in MN 53) and the inauguration of a new palace by Prince Bodhi (as depicted in MN 85).
 The early texts also speak of how during the Buddha's old age, the kingdom of Magadha was usurped by a new king, Ajatashatru, who overthrew his father Bimbisara.
 According to the Samaññaphala Sutta, the new king spoke with different ascetic teachers and eventually took refuge in the Buddha.
 However, Jain sources also claim his allegiance, and it is likely he supported various religious groups, not just the Buddha's sangha exclusively.

 As the Buddha continued to travel and teach, he also came into contact with members of other śrāmana sects.
 There is evidence from the early texts that the Buddha encountered some of these figures and critiqued their doctrines.
 The Samaññaphala Sutta identifies six such sects.